Rynaro/Rynaro.github.io/_posts/2019-12-12-setup-simple-sftp-server-in-minutes.markdown

 #### Create password

-Probably you already made a password for the **partner** user, but in case of not.
+Create a password for partner if didn’t create one yet.

 {% highlight bash %}
 # passwd partner